dhuny/uptime/README.md

 Microserver Uptime is a concise bash script specifically designed to operate on Linux/Unix servers.
 It counts the number of days a Web Server has been operational.
 This script is tailor-made for Single Board Computers (SBCs) including Raspberry Pi, Rock Pi, and Orange Pi.The purpose of Uptime is to record number of days a microserver hardware can run a webserver during its lifetime.

 These SBCs are recognized for their cost-effectiveness and their ability as powerful microserver hardware systems that perform excellently as Web Servers.
 They can host various websites and operate for a prolonged duration with minimal upkeep.
-A recent study by [Dhuny et al., 2022](https://www.sciencedirect.com/science/article/pii/S2590005622000479) highlighted their ability to support up to 40 concurrent users.
+A recent study by ([Dhuny et al., 2022])(https://www.sciencedirect.com/science/article/pii/S2590005622000479) highlighted their ability to support up to 40 concurrent users.

 These units offer ideal solutions for edge computing, can be installed on-premises or utilized as home-hosting solutions.
 They require negligible cooling and consume minimal power.

 The script installs as a service on Ubuntu, automatically counting and calculating the number of days a web server has been active on a microserver.
 This data is beneficial for measuring and comparing the reliability of different microserver hardware solutions.

 The source codes are open source, making them modifiable to run on any hardware with a Linux OS.
-Currently, the service is operational on [RPI64Box Dhuny and Mohamudally, 2022](https://www.sciencedirect.com/science/article/pii/S2665963822000872).
+Currently, the service is operational on [RPI64Box (Dhuny and Mohamudally, 2022)](https://www.sciencedirect.com/science/article/pii/S2665963822000872).
 Each SBC's unique serial number is used to identify the hardware in use upon installation.

 The setup process employs ansible and can be installed as described below.